anasofiapaixao/never-float/README.md

 If somebody has put this as a dependency in your project, you probably deserved it.
 If you did it yourself as a penance of sorts, you probably deserved it too.

+## Important note
+This project is a joke.
+Please do not take it seriously.
+Do, however, take its message seriously and, unless you are sticking an image in the middle of a long text, _leave float alone_.

 ## Installing from npm
 `npm install never-float`